vineeth14/aries-testprotocol-plugin/README.md

 http://localhost:8051/api/doc

-Simply create a peer to peer connection between the two agents using the swagger interface.Then invoke the protocolexample protocol using the swagger interface to send a protocolexample message from one agent to the other.
+Simply create a peer to peer connection between the two agents using the swagger interface.Then invoke the test message protocol using the swagger interface to send a test message from one agent to the other.